Java SDK for the Model Context Protocol enables standardized integration between AI models and tools.

 • Core Dependencies

-• Transport Dependencies
+• Optional Transport Dependencies (convenience if using Spring Framework)

 • io.modelcontextprotocol.sdk:mcp-spring-webflux - WebFlux-based Server-Sent Events (SSE) transport implementation for reactive applications.